thma/LtuPatternFactory/README.md

 looks like quite a bit of over-engineering for simple traversals as in the above example.

-In oder to explain real power of the `Traversable` type class we will look at a more sophisticated example in this section.
+In oder to explain the real power of the `Traversable` type class we will look at a more sophisticated example in this section.

 The Unix utility `wc` is a good example for a traversal operation that performs several different tasks while traversing its input: